 The Planning Commission will be asked on Thursday night to consider an amendment to city zoning laws that have made it difficult to construct buildings that span both lots zoned for commercial use and those zoned for multi-family residential use.

 One example of that is the proposed project at 8555 Santa Monica Blvd. at the corner of West Knoll Drive.
-The developer, Behnam Soroudi’s Soto Capital LP, wants to construct a 140,686-square-foot building with 97 apartments, 12 “live/work” spaces, a restaurant and room for retail and service businesses and offices.
-Fifteen of the apartments will be affordable housing units.
+The developer, Behnam Soroudi’s Soto Capital LP, wants to construct a 140,686-square-foot building with 97 apartments, 12 “live/work” spaces, a

 The project would span five lots in both a commercially zoned area on Santa Monica Boulevard and a multi-family residential zoned area on West Knoll, with an aggregate 55,138 square feet (1.27 acres).
 But the city’s current zoning laws bar construction of such a project across zoning districts unless the combined sites cover at least 60,000 square feet.
 Concerns over that restriction and whether state law would override it led the Planning Commission on March 7 to put consideration of the project on hold.
 Another project affected by the 60,000 square foot requirement is at 7985 Santa Monica Blvd., the site of the French Market.